 Candidates must graduate from an ACPE-accredited pharmacy program with a doctor of pharmacy degree with a minimum GPA of 3.0 on a 4.0 scale.
 Candidates must be eligible for Utah licensure and are expected to obtain licensure as a pharmacist in Utah within the first 90 days of the program.

 The Intermountain pharmacy residency program participates in the matching process sponsored by the National Matching Service (NMS).
 All applicants to our program will be required to obtain an NMS match number prior to application submission through PhORCAS.

-Selected applicants will be requested to visit the Salt Lake City area for on-site interviews during January or February.
+Selected applicants will be invited for on-site interviews during January or February.
 The on-site interview allows candidates to tour facilities and meet with representatives involved in our residency program, including current residents.
 Every effort will be made to coordinate interview schedules to enable multiple site visits in the fewest days possible, to minimize candidate travel.